falkr/ttm4115/pages/feedback.md

 Members of the reference group are listed below.
 The main concern is to provide constructive feedback on the learning outcome in the course, and anything related to that.

-**Since we are only few students in 2020, we organize reference gorup meeting with the entire class.**

 :aside:
 <a class="arrow" href="https://innsida.ntnu.no/wiki/-/wiki/Norsk/Referansegruppe+-+kvalitetssikring+av+utdanning">Reference Group Resources</a>